movags95/media_duplicate_checker/SPECIFICATION.md

 - Choose lightweight efficient tech stack

 ## 7. Running the application
-- The app has to be run using Docker
+- I want this app to run easily
-- Ability to clone or download the repo from github and start application smoothly and quickly
+- Include instructions to run
-- Instructions on how to set up and install
+- Assume that users will download the application from git hub so set up relevant gitignore file